laoli985/SAS_Programming/README.md

 - Using Lookup Tables to Match Data
 - Formatting Data
 - Modifying SAS Data Sets and Tracking Changes

+## Usage

+### Windows users
+- In VirtualBox, select the SAS University Edition vApp, and then select Machine > Start.
+It might take a few minutes for the virtual machine to start.
+- In a web browser on your local computer, enter http://localhost:10080.
+- From the SAS University Edition: Information Center, click Start SAS Studio.

 ## SAS Code Samples
 - SAS_SQL_Access.sas